gitlabhq/gitlabhq/doc/ci/environments.md

 >**Note:**
-Be sure to check out the [limitations](#limitations) section for some edge cases regarding naming of you branches and Review Apps.
+Be sure to check out the [limitations](#limitations) section for some edge cases regarding naming of your branches and Review Apps.

 ---